- Each part of Medicare covers different services at different costs.

 - long-term care in nursing homes or other facilities

-Keep in mind that although these services aren’t covered by original Medicare, a Medicare Advantage plan might cover some of these services.
-If you think you’ll need coverage for these services, make sure they are covered by your plan before enrolling.
+Keep in mind that although these services aren’t covered by original Medicare, a Medicare Advantage plan might cover some of them.
+If you think you’ll need coverage for these services, make sure they’re covered by your plan before enrolling.

 FAQ: Does Medicare cover nursing homes?